~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 2024.05.09

-In Memory of Steve Albini
+On the passing of Steve Albini

-It’s around 2 am.
+t’s around 2 am.
 At 7:45 or so, I will walk down my front steps and begin my morning commute, hoofin’ it to the smoke shop to observe & assist humans in their pursuit of cigarettes, vapes, bongs, pipes, pipe cleaners, incense, sparkling water with natural peach flavoring, etc. But that’s then, and this is now, and right now I need to stay up and try to understand why I'm so upset about the death of Steve Albini.
 Frankly, his unexpected passing has thrown me into a full-on mortality crisis.

 One of my clearest childhood memories of music was sitting in my dad’s idiosyncratic brown car as Nirvana’s “All Apologies” played on the radio.
 Something about the end of the song, where Kurt and Dave’s harmonies alone accompany Steve’s signature roomy drum sound, struck 6-year-old me as haunting and kind of different than other music I’d heard up to that point.
 Since then, my appreciation for his work has only grown as I realized just how many of my favorite bands recorded with him.
 Slint, The Breeders, Pixies, Low, Guided By Voices, Bedhead, Jawbreaker, Engine Kid, Owls, Failure, Crain, Magnolia Electric Co... the list goes on.